justinmeiners/justinmeiners.github.io/README.md

 Here is a little about my background and interests:

-- I first learned to program in 2008 using [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html) and Cocoa/NextStep.
+- I first learned to program in 2008 using [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html) and Cocoa/NextStep thanks to the [CMSEC](https://en.wikipedia.org/wiki/Christa_McAuliffe_Space_Education_Center).
 My favorite languages are C and Lisp.
 - I have a Master's degree in math.
-I am familar with many topics at an "advanced undergrad" level, but know must about real analysis and topology.
+I am familar with many topics at an "advanced undergrad" level, but my strongest areas are real analysis and topology.
-- I am a Software Engineer at [Apple](https://www.apple.com/) (But I do not write about my employer's products or business).
+- I am a Software Engineer in the Vision Products Group at [Apple](https://www.apple.com/) (But I do not write about my employer's products or business).
-- In my career I write technical software in domains like 3D graphics, numerical methods, optimization, combinatorics, signal processing, etc.
+- I write technical software in areas including 3D graphics, numerical methods, optimization, combinatorics, signal processing, etc.
-- I like 3D modeling and texturing.
-I learned by tinkering with [anim8or](https://www.anim8or.com) and now use Blender.
+- I like 3D modeling and texturing, but I am not a very good artist.
+I learned by tinkering with [anim8or](https://www.anim8or.com).
+Now I use Blender.
 However, I am not a very good artist.
-- I enjoy reading philosophy, especially Early Modern and Ancient Greek.
+- I enjoy reading philosophy which overlaps my interest in math and logic.
 Plato is my favorite.

 ## Projects